Minister of Defense (Japan)

 The minister of defense is appointed by the Prime Minister and is a member of the National Security Council.
-The current Minister of Defense is Yasukazu Hamada, who took office on August 10, 2022.
+The current Minister of Defense is Shinjirō Koizumi, who took office on October 21, 2025.

 History

 On 26 December 2007, the Government of Japan made the decision to reform its Defense Agency to the Ministry of Defense in the expectation to have a far-reaching effect on Japan's future military development.
 The defense policy that has been pursued by Japan is based on the "Basic Policy for National Defense", which was adopted by the Cabinet in May 1957.
 Japan's main goal of national defense is the prevention of indirect as well as direct aggression from outside enemies.

 The Japanese government reformed the Defense Agency to the Ministry of Defense with a ceremony that was attended by then Prime Minister Shinzō Abe and the then-new Minister of Defense Fumio Kyuma.
 The creation of the Ministry of Defense was in conjunction with Prime Minister Shinzō Abe's continued efforts to ensure a stronger image of the Japan Self-Defense Forces (JSDF).
-The bill in which to upgrade the Defense Agency to the Ministry of Defense was approved by the House of Representatives (lower house) in November 2007, and the House of Councillors (upper house) in mid-December 2007.
+The bill in which to upgrade the Defense Agency to the Ministry of Defense was approved by the House of Representatives (lower house) in November 2006, and the House of Councillors (upper house) in mid-December 2006.
 Minister Kyuma personally attended a session in the House of Councillors and gave a speech after the bill was approved.

-In light of the Defense Agency being transformed into the Ministry of Defense, the JSDF was given the responsibilities of international operations, disaster relief and peacekeeping within the overseas locations.

 On 11 September 2019, Taro Kono became the first high profile 'prime minister-ready' politician to head the Ministry of Defense.
 He has the strongest LDP factional backing of any defense minister thus far.
 His social media following is second only to Prime Minister Shinzo Abe.
 He's a leading candidate for post-Abe premiership.
 Kono previously held the prominent role of foreign minister.